Hello and welcome! This is a guide for anyone interested in teaching at the Idea Lab. Here you will find information on:

 Our goal is always to work with you to improve your classes and help you grow as an educator.
 With that said, there are reasons and issues serious enough that we stop working with educators.
 Some, but not all, are:

-Hopefully the above and other issues do not come up, but we take the safety of our patrons seriously and will act to make Idea Lab classes safe and enjoyable for all.
+Hopefully the above and other issues do not come up, but we take the safety of our patrons seriously and want Idea Lab classes to be safe and enjoyable for all.